 Hacking the Air Gap: Stealing Data from a Computer that isn't Connected to the Internet

 AbstractYou might think that one sure-fire way to keep your computer safe from hackers is to disconnect it from the internet entirely.
 But did you know that even without internet, a computer can transmit data using light, sound, vibrations, or even heat?
 In this project, you will investigate how a spy or hacker can steal data from an "air-gapped" computer that has no internet connection.
-You can even use Google's Science Journal app to demonstrate how the data can be picked up by a nearby smartphone.
+You can even use a smartphone equipped with a sensor app to demonstrate how the data can be picked up by a nearby smartphone.

 ObjectiveInvestigate how an air-gapped computer can transmit data using physical quantities like light, sound, vibration, or heat, even without an internet connection.

 If you read the news, you have probably read about data being hacked or stolen from computers or phones.
 The hacks can range from revealing embarrassing personal details to credit card numbers or contact information, and can happen to single individuals or entire companies.
 There are some practices you can follow to keep your data safe online, like using strong passwords, avoiding clicking on suspicious links or downloading email attachments from people you do not know, and keeping the security software on your computer up to date.
 But what can you do to make sure your data is completely, 100% safe?
 What if you disconnect your computer from the internet entirely, by physically unplugging the ethernet cable or turning off Wi-Fi?
 Could that prevent anyone else from accessing your data?